 Purpose: As an undergraduate at the University of Utah, from 1993-1997, I received significant financial support from the university and from private individuals who provided scholarships for students.
 I am delighted to now be in a position to help out current students in a similar way.

-Details: This scholarship, founded in 2004, provides $1500 each year to one undergraduate student at the University of Utah (lately the College of Engineering has been providing matching funds, for a total of $3000).
+Details: This scholarship, founded in 2004, provides $1500 each year to one undergraduate student at the University of Utah (lately the College of Engineering has been providing matching funds as well).
 This student is selected by the Artificial Intelligence faculty in the Computer Science department on the basis of GPA, a focus on AI or Machine Learning, and financial need.
 To apply, contact the CS department.Past Recipients:

 I am Victor Marrufo, originally from Venezuela, I recently graduated with a bachelors' degree in CS.
 What attracts me the most about computer science is how we have in the past, and will continue to improve nearly every aspect of our lives with technology, all the possibilities to create or improve on something that can makes people's lives better in any way is what excites me the most about joining this field.